infosoftas/info-subscription-doc/source/end-user-auth/subscriber-users.rst

 Subscriber User Model
 *********************

-|projectName| provides an out-of-the-box solution for managing users for subscribers.
+|projectName| provides an out-of-the-box solution for managing subscriber credentials/users.
-The model is optional, but at the time of writing, is required when using the built in subscriber self-service client.
+The model is _optional_, at the time of writing, it is required when using the built in self-service client.

 It is important to note that there are in principal two types of users.
 Those related to subscribers, and those related to administrative users of a tenant.